 Applicants will be able to work on the applications and save draft progress on the portal over time before final submission prior to the close of the Project Application submission deadline.
 No other submission method is allowed.
 Project Applications must be complete, and attachments clearly labeled.
 Completed Project Application, attachments, and supporting documentation must be received by ACA by the date and time listed above, to be considered for Project Application evaluation.
 It is the Applicant's responsibility to ensure the Project Application response form is received by the ACA prior to the submission deadline.
 Applicants will receive an email confirmation for the receipt of their submission within 24 hours of completing the online Project Application.
-It is the Applicant's responsibility to ensure the application.
-It is the Applicant's responsibility to ensure the application.
-It is the Applicant's responsibility to ensure the application.
-It is the Applicant's responsibility to ensure the application.
-It is the Applicant's responsibility to ensure the application.
 It is the Applicant's responsibility to ensure the application is received by the ACA prior to the submission deadline.